 This position is helpful when you are able to achieve a partial erection.
 You lie on your back with your partner sitting on top.
 Your penis can be more easily inserted into the vagina.

-Sexual well-being is more than the act of sexual intercourse.
-If unable to achieve an erection or ejaculation, alternate forms of sexual expression can be explored.
+Sexual well-being is more than just having sex.
+If you can’t achieve an erection or ejaculation, other forms of sexual expression can be explored.
 Simple touching of the skin can be very arousing.
 Masturbation by both partners can be satisfying as can oral sex.
 Sexual enhancers such as vibrators and artificial penises can be considered as well.

-Remember, ostomy surgery has caused a change in your physical being, but deep-down you are still the same person.
-Strive to incorporate the change in your body into your body image.
-Accept the new you and get on with your life!
+Remember, ostomy surgery has caused a change in your physical appearance, but deep-down you are still the same person.
+Try to accept the new you and get on with your life!